bunnydeviloper/cs10/Udacity/8-front-end-app/003-using-library.md

-# Lesson 3: Using and Organization Library
+# Lesson 3: Using and Organization Library (course: JavaScript Design Pattern)

 ### MVO in the wild
 * MVO, MVC, MVVm, MVP